-The ride takes half and hour total to do one full rotation.
+The ride takes a half hour (30 mins.) total to do one full rotation.
 During the day, you can see out to the desert from the highest point.
 At night, you get iconic pictures of the Vegas lights.

 After your ride, you can stroll the LINQ promenade, located right downstairs.
 This is a lively part of the strip, with live music, street performers and many bars and restaurants.
 I wouldn’t recommend this as a place to find the best food in town since it’s very commercial and often there are long waits for tables, but it’s a modern, developed area with high end shops that is prime for people watching and just taking in the scene.

 You have lots of ticket options while booking.
 You get a slight discount for booking online so the cheapest adult ticket is $22.
 Plus, as a bonus, Nevada residents always receive 50% off.
 You have the ability to rent out the space for events if you want more time or exclusive access to the wheel for a special occasion.
 They also have family packages available if you’re coming with a lot of people in your party.

 The “happy half hour” tickets are $35 during the day and $47 at night and include an open bar for the duration of your ride.

 I have to admit, I had a little too much fun on this experience!
 After a weekend of being away from civilization, Vegas was an overload of sensory stimulation.
 Also, I may have had one (or four) margaritas.
 If you’re going to make questionable decisions to celebrate climbing mountains and achieving personal goals, however. there’s no place to do so than Las Vegas!
 After all, what happens in Vegas stays in Vegas.